BenMakesGames/RpgGame/README.md

 4. Finally, run the game!
 After it starts up, check out the Player table in HeidiSQL; a "Money" column will have appeared.
    * Note that if you chose a default value for Money, existing players won't get it!
 There are ways to fix that; Google or ask ChatGPT about "custom SQL in Entity Framework migrations".

 How to display a player's Moneys, or alter it, I'll leave to you.
-One place to start might be making one of the pet "Explore" actions grant money to the player.
+One place to start might be making one of the character "Explore" actions grant money to the player.
 If you're feeling ready for a bigger challenge, you could try making a new `GroceryStore.razor` page for players to buy items from!

 ### Deploying Your Game!